- China Tours +

-As the most developed province and transport hub in southwestern China.
-It can be reachable by air, by train, by land and by water all around.
+As the most developed province and transport hub in southwestern China, Sichuan is reachable by air, by (bullet) train, by road, and by Yangtze ship all around.

 Sichuan is one of the most developed waterways’ provinces.
 Yangtze River crosses the province and joins with Min River, Jialing River, Fujiang River, Qu River, Wu River main currents and 120 tributaries.
 It forms the natural water transportation network and links to the major industrial areas, cities and towns.